Thursday, October 30, 2014MemberNet

-Register to watch the latest free ACM webcast, The Changing Nature of Invention in Computer Science, presented on September 30 by
+Register to watch the latest free ACM webcast, Develop Hybrid Mobile Applications with Apache Cordova and PhoneGap Enterprise, presented on October 30 by

 ACM Learning Webinars are free with registration, available for streaming on all major mobile devices, and are recorded for on-demand viewing.

 Recent Additions to Skillsoft IT and Desktop Video Library